 The Residenz was almost completely burnt out following an air raid in March 1945; only the central building with the Vestibule, Garden Hall, Staircase, White Hall and Imperial Hall survived the raging fire.
 From 1945 to 1987 the building interior reconstructed and is, as you see it today.
 The rebuilding cost has been enormous, about €20m Euros.
 I discovered as we went along on our tour, that this history of destruction during the war, and later re-construction, repeats itself throughout many cities in Germany.

 After the Residenz, we visited Dom St. Kilian, the fourth biggest Romanesque church of Germany.
 The Cathedral is in the city center with the entrance through the two impressive Romanesque Towers.
 The interior has a significant Chapel by Balthasar Neumann, the architect for the Residenz.

 The Old Main Bridge (c1472) Wurzburg

 We walked across the Old Main Bridge (c.1472) lined with baroque statues of Saints and Bishops.
-The statues were added at a much later period, from around 1730; the statue of St Kilian being the most notable.
-Looking back, you can see the Clock Tower of the Town Hall and the two Romanesque Towers of St. Kilian.
+The statues added at a later period from around 1730; the statue of St Kilian being the most notable.
+Looking back you can see the Clock Tower of the Town Hall and the two Romanesque Towers of St. Kilian.